SAP/terraform-provider-btp/docs/data-sources/subaccount_apps.md

 page_title: "btp_subaccount_apps Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Lists all apps.
+  Lists all apps in a subaccount.
 ---

 # btp_subaccount_apps (Data Source)

-Lists all apps.
+Lists all apps in a subaccount.

 ## Example Usage